MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 1. Sign in to your Power Apps environment.

    Use this command to authenticate to an environment.
-This command opens a separate window that prompts for your Azure Active Directory (AAD) authentication details.
+This command opens a separate window that prompts for your Azure Active Directory (Azure AD) authentication details.

     ``` PowerShell
     Add-PowerAppsAccount